claucece/claucece.github.io/_posts/2022-07-05-pq-signatures.md

 So, lots of avenues of research are still open for a post-quantum signature scheme that work on the protocols we use nowadays.
 Let the science begin!

+<strong>EDIT</strong>: Thank you Peter Schwabe, Andreas Hülsing, Gustavo Banegas and Carsten Baum for pointing out additions needed and fixes to be made.